cyclaero/ipdb/README.md

     This project provides all the tools for IPv4-Geo-Blocking at the firewall level with ipfw on FreeBSD.

-    Quick Start
+    Quick start

-    1. Download the ipdb project directory from GitHub.

-    2. cd into the directory
+    1. Download the ipdb project directory from GitHub, and cd into the directory
        $ cd ~/install/ipdb

-    3. run make
+    2. run make
        $ make

-    4. as user root, install the tools and the ipfw divert filter daemon
+    3. as user root, install the tools and the ipfw divert filter daemon
        $ sudo make install clean

     or # make install clean